 Bundaberg Winterfeast is ten days of farmgate-to-plate experiences highlighting the farmers, graziers, fishermen, distillers and brewers of Bundaberg North Burnett.
 2018’s food lovers don’t simply want to eat fresh, delicious food – they want to get their hands dirty and their gumboots muddy in the hope of learning and tasting from Australia’s farmers.
 And there’s no better time to do it than under Bundaberg’s warm winter skies from Friday, July 6 to Sunday, July 15.

 The region is blessed with a near-perfect climate and rich, volcanic soil.
 Fringed by the Southern Great Barrier Reef it is unquestionably one of Australia’s most valuable seafood regions.
-Much of the high quality produce from strawberries to snow peas goes straight to high-end Sydney and Melbourne markets.
+Much of the high quality grown produce from strawberries to snow peas goes straight to high-end Sydney and Melbourne markets.

 Bundaberg Winterfeast has something for everyone including beer lovers, rum aficionados, seafood snackers and just about anyone who enjoys food.